MarvelousMarvin7/alx-backend-javascript/0x01-ES6_promise/README.md

-# ES6 Promises, Async ans Await
+# ES6 Promises, Async and Await